 The best suited locations are warm and humid regions, particularly in India, Brazil, South East Asia, and China, where almost three quarters of the global potential could be realised.

 Increasing alkalinity in the ocean needs to be assessed more stringently.
 Some pressing issues regarding ocean alkalinity will have to address whether marine life will thrive or die in a new environment.
-While much of this work is still in the testing phase, enhanced weathering technologies could become economically and environmentally viable options to realise negative emissions this century.
+While much of this work is still in the testing phase, enhanced weathering technologies could become economically and environmentally viable options to realise carbon capture and subsequent negative emissions this century.

 Featured image by: Richard Droker